SCHOLARSHIPS AND GRANTS

 Throughout our history, sport has played a major role at the Club.
 Our Pall Mall clubhouse was the original home for the Squash Rackets Association after it was formed in 1928 and the Club was instrumental in creating the modern game.
 At Woodcote Park, the famous golf course architect Herbert Fowler designed the course which opened in 1915.
 Today, Woodcote Park’s sports facilities include six floodlit tennis courts, a state of the art gymnasium, four squash courts, a 30m swimming pool and a fitness studio.
 Golfers can enjoy two eighteen-hole courses and use of a sophisticated golf simulator to help analyse and improve their game.

 This page provides information on applying for the Club’s sporting scholarships and grants.

 SPORTING TALENT PROGRAMME

 The Club is committed to encouraging young people to take part in sport and nurturing and developing sporting potential and, in 2017, we launched a new programme developed in consultation with the Leisure Developments Team at Epsom and Ewell Borough Council.
-It includes coaching and other support for the Borough’s team in the Surrey Youth Games, sponsorship of the Epsom and Ewell Sports Awards and the Rob Sears Scholarships.
+It has included coaching and other support for the Borough’s team in the Surrey Youth Games, sponsorship of the Epsom and Ewell Sports Awards and the Club’s Sporting Scholarships.

-Named after a longstanding member of the sports staff at Woodcote Park, the purpose of the Rob Sears Scholarships is to support talented young sportspeople with sustained mentoring and coaching.
-Three scholarships will be available for 2019.
+The purpose of the scholarships is to support talented young sportspeople with sustained mentoring and coaching.
+Three scholarships will be available for 2020.